-When you select a course, you’ll get a snapshot of its length, the trading style it’s suitable for, and the experience level required.
+When you select a course, you’ll get a snapshot of its length, the applicable trading style, and the experience level required.
 After each lesson, take the quiz at the end to see how much you learned.
 If you’re satisfied with your results, you can move on to the next lesson.
 Your progress is tracked and visible on the dashboard (see figure 2).
 If you’re not satisfied, you can repeat lessons.

 FIGURE 2: PROGRESS REPORT.
 This handy dashboard helps keep track of your education progress so you can stay on course.
 Image source: tdameritrade.com.
 For illustrative purposes only.

-If webcasts are your thing, TD Ameritrade offers weekly webcasts, which cover a myriad of topics from how to trade stocks, to options strategies, to portfolio construction and management.
+If webcasts are your thing, TD Ameritrade offers weekly webcasts, which cover a myriad of topics from how to trade stocks, how to get started with options strategies, to portfolio construction and management.

-You can also tune in to the TD Ameritrade Network for real-time market insights and strategy tips.
-This programming is hosted by industry professionals who interpret market events as they unfold and provide you with real-time information to apply to your strategies.
+You can alsotune into programming available from our media affiliate, the TD Ameritrade Network,for real-time market insights and strategy education.
+This programming is hosted by industry professionals who report on market events as they unfold and provide you with real-time information that can help you make more informed investing decisions.

 Once you’ve seen all your choices, you can chart out your personalized course of action.
-There’s no better way to get acquainted with these tools than to dive in.
+There’s no better way to get acquainted with these resources than to dive in.

 There’s no one right way to learn to trade or invest in stocks.
 Give some thought to how you prefer to learn.
 Are you the type of person who prefers to learn by listening?
 Do you learn better using tactile tools—something you can touch, feel, and interact with?
 Do you learn best in an immersion environment, or do you prefer to learn in small chunks, with frequent breaks to help you absorb what you’ve learned?